alttch/eva3/xc/drivers/phi/phi_devel.rst

         #<your code>

-Method **exec** may be implemented to perform some actions on the equipment, i.e. changing the equipment settings or manage the firmware.
+Method **exec** may be implemented to perform some actions on the equipment, e.g. changing the equipment settings or manage the firmware.
 You can implement any commands in any form you wish using **cmd** and **args** params.

 .. code-block:: python